 Schools approved by NCRA must have a procedure for handling student complaints.
-If the student doesn't feel that the school has adequately addressed a complaint or concern, the student may consider contacting NCRA in writing after all remedies have been exhausted.
+If a student feels that the school has not adequately addressed a complaint or concern, the student may consider contacting NCRA in writing after all remedies have been exhausted.
 Inquiries can be emailed to schools@ncra.org or mailed to: